For decision-makers · L&D / training manager

 A training program you can budget by the seat, and defend

 You own the certification program and its budget across every IT function — and you have no stake in any one vendor’s stack.
-What you need is provider-neutral ladders, per-seat costs from official sources, and the employer funding levers most programs underuse.
+What you need is provider-neutral ladders, per-seat costs from official sources, and the employer funding levers worth checking first.
 That is this page.
-We sell no training and take no vendor placement, so the neutral-first plan below has nothing to sell you.
+No provider paid for placement in the plan below, and none can — the neutral-first sequencing is not for sale.

 The mandate